saminoorsyed/MASM/README.md

 # MASM
-a repo to showcase a few Microsoft Macro Assembly language projects that I built
+a repo to showcase a few Microsoft Macro Assembly language projects that I built using the IRVING library The code the I wrote is in the .asm files in both folders.

 MacrosAndProcs: